 I thought a taste of Tuscany would round this post off well.
 Who can resist Italian food right?

 This 30 minute skillet recipe uses minimal store cupboard ingredients and is super easy.
 It’s also a meal in one pot, so not much washing up for the other half 🙂

 Ever wondered what to do with artichoke hearts?
 Well, you’ll find out in this recipe.
 In fact, it reminds me that I have a can in the back of my cupboard, so this may well be on the menu this week.

 Serve with an Italian style olive oil bread for that true, authentic feel.

 Spice up your dinner routine with this easy Tuscan white bean skillet.
 Ready in under 30 minutes, perfect with a crusty loaf of bread!
 A delicious, easy dinner recipe that happens to be casually vegan.
-I definitely have a thing for skillet meals.
-Something about being able to just throw everything in there and be done!
+If you enjoy this meal, you’ll also enjoy this simple and tasty Tuscan Chickpea Stew !

 16. The Best Spaghetti Bolognese

 If you miss a good”meaty” spag bol, then this dish is 100% for you!